By Kathy Kuhl “What’s a good curriculum for my child?” people ask me.

 You can see that these chapters are similar to my free goal-setting guide, which you get when you subscribe to my occasional newsletter here.
 Though Cathy’s is not geared to helping kids with learning challenges, these six chapters are worth getting, because they are much more thorough than my free gift.

-Confession time: When I bought Cathy’s curriculum guide back in 2000, I just dove into the reviews.
+Confession: When I bought Cathy’s curriculum guide back in 2000, I just read the reviews.
 Feeling somewhat desperate, I neglected the resources in the front of the book until this year.
 Don’t make my mistake!
-They are incredibly helpful.
+They are very helpful.

 Want another way to support Cathy as she continues with this great work?
 Use her affiliate links on her website.
 Just as links on my site help cover my expenses, so do hers.
 Reviews as good as Cathy’s don’t just materialize out of the blue.